dereknovak/LS180-LS/study_guide2.md

 ## Scalar Subqueries

-- A **scalar subquery** utilizes a subquery within the `SELECT` portion of the query.
-This allows parts of the outer query to be used within the inner subquery.
-It's important that this query only returns a single row/column.
+- A **scalar subquery** is one that only returns a single value -- one row and one value.

 ```sql
 SELECT name, (